IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

     For each of the static :ref:`ModelMethods` on the type, an :ref:`API Caller <VueApiCallers>` will be created.

+|

 Service ViewModels
 ------------------

+The following members can be found on the generated Service ViewModels, exported from `viewmodels.g.ts` as :ts:`*ServiceName*ViewModel`.

 Generated Members
 .................